Thermal assisted transport of biexcitons in monolayer WSe2: Experimental results

 \subsection{Time-resolved PL spectra}

 Using the streak camera coupled to a monochromator, we then measure biexciton PL spectra as a function of time (see SM, Fig S4), the luminescence is here spatially integrated.
-Based on the model of the recoil effect leading to expression \ref{eq:recoil}, we were able to fit the selected spectra at different times $t$ in order to extract the temporal evolution of the biexciton temperature and PL peak position shift.
+Based a global spectral fitting taking into account the the recoil effect for the biexciton line, we were able to fit the spectra at different times $t$ in order to extract the temporal evolution of the biexciton temperature and PL peaks position shift (See SM, part VIII).

 Figure \ref{fig:3} (a) shows the temporal evolution of the biexciton temperature for different excitation powers with the uncertainty indicated by the shaded colored areas \cite{uncertainty}.
-We observe a clear heating with increasing excitation power and an exponential decay time of temperature, estimated at the highest powers to be around $15~ps$.
-Figure \ref{fig:3} (b) shows the energy position shift of the biexciton as a function of time for the different excitation powers.
-At the lowest power, the position of the peak remains unchanged over time within the uncertainty of our method and of the experimental conditions.
+We observe a clear heating with increasing excitation power and an effective decay time of temperature, in the order of $30-50~ps$ at the highest powers.
+At short times and high excitation power, the carrier density may exceed the Mott transition threshold, which questions the validity of the recoil model and the reliability of the extracted temperatures.
+We therefore avoid quoting temperature values during the first few picoseconds; further details are provided in Supplementary Material, Section VIII..
+Figure \ref{fig:3} (b) shows the energy position shift of the dark exciton as a function of time for the different excitation powers.
+This excitonic peak position is always symmetrical -as compare to the biexctonic line- which allows an accurate peak position extraction reflecting the lattice heating.
+At the lowest power, the position of the peak remains almost unchanged over time within the uncertainty of our method and of the experimental conditions.
 When the carrier density is sufficiently high (i.e. above 1$~mW$), we observe an energy shift of around $4~meV$ towards low energies in the first $20-30~ps$.
 Thereafter, the dynamics are reversed, with a progressive shift back to the initial energy with a time constant of about $50~ps$.